Backpacking and outdoor gear companies sponsor hikers and other athletes because it’s a very inexpensive form of advertising.

 Who do companies want to sponsor?

-Gear manufactuers want to recruit people who are in a position to recommend their products to new customers.
+Gear manufacturers want to recruit people who are in a position to recommend their products to new customers.
 The name of the game is new customer acquisition.
 They’re in business to make money and if you want to get sponsored, you need to be able to demonstrate to them how you can help them grow beyond their existing customer base.

 For example, if you can only recommend their products to people who are already familiar with their products you’re not going to really help them increase their customer base in any significant way.
 Take thru-hikers, as an example.
-If, during your thru-hike, you can only promote manufacturer’s products to other thru-hikers who already know all about them, you’re not going to have a big impact on the manufacturer’s sales.
+If during your thru-hike, you can only promote the manufacturer’s products to other thru-hikers who already know all about them, you’re not going to have a big impact on the manufacturer’s sales.

 However, if you have a large blog following that constantly attracts new readers, you’re famous because you hold the FKT for hiking the Appalachian Trail or some other feat, you’re a famous writer, or you’re very influential in a well-defined community that is likely to buy products you endorse, then you can make a pretty good case for getting sponsored.

 Very few people get any money from sponsors.
 Giving away products is cheap (because it only costs them 20-40% of the retail price to make), but cash….you have to have some serious star power to get paid money.
 If you have it, you should get yourself an agent.
 Uli Steck and Bear Grylls don’t spend their time writing emails to gear manufacturers.